WoutPitje/AiQuizMaker2/Documentation/single-file-workflow.md

 # Single File Upload Workflow

 ## Overview
-AiQuizMaker has been updated to support only one PDF file upload and one quiz generation at a time, providing a simplified and focused user experience.
+🧠 QuizAi has been updated to support only one PDF file upload and one quiz generation at a time, providing a simplified and focused user experience.

 ## Key Changes